OE-FET/customxepr/README.md

 *Recommended:*

-- Bruker Xepr software with Python XeprAPI (required for EPR related functions) A Python 3 version of the API has been developed by us and is available upon request.
+- Bruker Xepr software with Python XeprAPI (required for EPR related functions).
+  A Python 3 version of the API is available [here](https://github.com/OE-FET/XeprAPI).
 - Postfix - mail transfer agent (required for email notifications from localhost)

 *Required python modules:*